-Born August 24, 1924, in Roca D’Evandro, Italy, he was the son of the late Casemiro and Maria (DiFruscia) Cataldi.
+Born August 24, 1924, in Roca D’Evandro, Italy, Antonio was the son of the late Casemiro and Maria (DiFruscia) Cataldi.

-He was educated in Italy and served in the Italian Army during WWII where after the invasion of Italy by Germany, he was captured and imprisoned in a Nazi concentration camp for 2 ½ years where he endured severe suffering and hardship until 1945 when he was liberated by English troops.
-In 1947 he came to America where he worked in the textile mills in Lawrence and construction jobs in Boston.
-He retired after 32 years working in the former St. Laurence O’Toole and St. Mary’s Churches in Lawrence.
+Antonio was educated in Italy and served in the Italian Army during WWII.
+During the invasion of Italy by Germany, he was captured and imprisoned in a Nazi concentration camp for two and a half years where he endured severe suffering and hardship until 1945 when he was liberated by English troops.
+In 1947, he came to America and worked in the textile mills in Lawrence and construction jobs in Boston.
+He retired after thirty-two years working in the former St. Laurence O’Toole and St. Mary’s Churches in Lawrence.

-Tony was predeceased by his son, Anthony Cataldi; sister, Jessie DiFruscia.
+Tony was predeceased by his son, Anthony Cataldi; and sister, Jessie DiFruscia.

-Tony leaves his wife of 15 years Antonette (DeCola) Cataldi; daughter, Dianne Bacon and her husband Kenneth Bacon, and Maria Worsley.; 3 grandsons; sister-in-law, Angel Cataldi; nephews, Jerry and Dominic DiFruscia and extended family members.
+Tony leaves his wife of fifteen years, Antonette (DeCola) Cataldi; daughters, Dianne Bacon and her husband, Kenneth Bacon, and Maria Worsley; three grandsons; sister-in-law, Angel Cataldi; nephews, Jerry and Dominic DiFruscia; and extended family members.

 Relatives and friends are respectfully invited to attend visiting hours Sunday, January 7, 2018 from 2:00-6:00 PM at Cataudella Funeral Home, 126 Pleasant Valley St., Methuen.
-His funeral mass will be held at 10:00 AM on Monday, January 8, 2018 at St. Michael’s Church, 196 Main St., N. Andover.
+His funeral mass will be held at 10:00 AM on Monday, January 8, 2018 at St. Michael Church, 196 Main St., North Andover.
 Burial will be private.